synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 >Note: Append `-f /path/to/srm-extra-props.yaml` to the end of your helm command to ensure your changes override other values files in the helm command.

+If you store your srm-extra-props.yaml file alongside your config.json file, the Helm Prep Script will automatically include the `-f /path/to/srm-extra-props.yaml` parameter.

 Remember from now on to always reference your srm-extra-props.yaml file when you run the helm upgrade command.

 ## Specify Extra SAML Configuration